Welcome

 • OR evidence of scholarship

-• Personal motivation letter in German or English explaining in detail what are your reasons for undertaking a language course, what you expect to achieve by learning German and how this language course will help your personal development/ professional career – 2 copies
+• Personal motivation letter in German or English explaining in detail what are your reasons for undertaking a language course, what you expect to achieve by learning German and how the language skills to be acquired will help your personal development/ professional career

 • Visa fees apply